taazarel/Voheim/Dungeon of Honesty.md

 Old Stone and woodwork, crudely made and massive in design, the walls are 20 ft tall and 5 ft thick.

 ### Defenses
+Barricades and heavy gates.
 ### History

 ### Entries

 ### Sensory & Appearances
+The walls are decorated with serpents and mythical creatures. the furtgher
 ### Denizens

 ### Valuables & Treasure